karimmesselmi/rock-paper-scissors-game/README.md

 - The player chooses: **Stone**, **Paper**, or **Scissors**
 - The computer picks randomly
-- The game is played over ** rounds**
+- The game is played over **3 rounds**
 - Each round has a winner (or a draw)
 - At the end, the overall game winner is announced
 - The player can choose to play again

 ---

-## 📈 My Progress: First Attempt vs. Final Solution

-I kept both versions in this repository to track my own growth as a developer.

-### 1. `Rock-Paper-Scissors-FirstAttempt.cpp` — My First Try
-- My initial approach to solving the problem and It didn't work completely
-- Heavy use of repetitive `if-else` blocks and basic variables

-### 2. `Rock-Paper-Scissors-FinalSolution.cpp` — The Improved Version
-- It was rebuilt from scratch with a clearer structure with the help of my teacher.
+## 📈 About This Version

+Before watching the solution, I wrote a first version independently — it helped me understand where my logic was lacking and what I still needed to learn.
+This file is the final cleaned version, rebuilt from scratch after going through the course material properly.

+### What changed in the final version:
-- Used **Enums** (`enum`) for game choices and winners
+- Used **Enums** (`enum`) for game choices and winners instead of raw numbers
-- Used **Structures** (`struct`) to group round and game data
+- Used **Structures** (`struct`) to group round and game data together
 - Broke the code into small, focused **Functions**
 - Much easier to read, maintain, and extend